ammdias/mybkp/MANUAL.md

 There is one difference that must be taken into account when using `rsync`: this program expects the name of the directories in the destination argument.
-You can force this behaviour passing the `--include_destination_directories` or its short version `-i` to *My Backup*:
+You must then force this behaviour passing `include_destination_directories` as an option in the `options` argument of the profile, as seen above.

-    $ mybkp -i

-This is also necessary when restoring the backup:

-    $ mybkp -ir

-or

-    $ mybkp --include_destination_directories --restore

 When using the `--delete` option with `rsync` extra care should be taken when doing a backup.
 If you accidentally delete a file or directory from the source